Career of Cristiano Ronaldo: UEFA Euro 2008

-Following the 2006 World Cup, Ronaldo would go on to represent Portugal in four qualifying games for Euro 2008, scoring two goals in the process.
-Ahead of Euro 2008, he was given the number 7 shirt for the first time.
-While he scored eight goals in qualifications, the second-highest tally, he scored just one goal in the tournament, netting the second goal of their 3–1 win in the group stage match against the Czech Republic.
-In the same game, he also set-up Portugal's third goal in injury time, which was scored by Quaresma, and was named man of the match for his performance.
-Portugal were eliminated in the quarter-finals with a 3–2 loss against eventual finalists Germany.
+Ahead of Euro 2008, Ronaldo was given the number 7 shirt.
+He scored eight goals during the qualifiers for the tournament.
+(Note: Attributed to multiple references:) During Portugal's 3–1 win over Czech Republic in the group stage of Euro 2008, Ronaldo scored once and served an assist, and was named man of the match.
+Portugal were eliminated in the quarter-finals by Germany.

 2010 FIFA World Cup

-After Portugal's unsuccessful performance at Euro 2008, Luiz Felipe Scolari was replaced as coach by Carlos Queiroz, formerly the assistant manager at United.
+After Portugal's unsuccessful performance at Euro 2008, manager Luiz Felipe Scolari was replaced by Carlos Queiroz, the former assistant manager at Manchester United.
 Queiroz made Ronaldo the squad's permanent captain in July 2008.
-Ronaldo failed to score a single goal in the qualification for the 2010 World Cup, as Portugal narrowly avoided a premature elimination from the tournament with a play-off victory over Bosnia and Herzegovina.
-In the group stage of the World Cup, he was named man of the match in all three matches, against Ivory Coast, North Korea and Brazil.
-His only goal of the tournament came in their 7–0 rout of North Korea, which marked his first international goal in 16 months.
+In the group stage of the 2010 World Cup, Ronaldo was named man of the match in all three of Portugal's matches.
+(Note: Attributed to multiple references:) His only goal of the tournament came during a 7–0 win over North Korea, which marked his first international goal in 16 months.
 Portugal's World Cup ended with a 1–0 loss against eventual champions Spain in the round of 16.

 2011–2014: Portugal's all-time top scorer

-One notable friendly after the World Cup occurred on 9 February 2011, when Portugal faced off against Argentina in Geneva, Switzerland.
-The match pit Ronaldo against Lionel Messi, his perceived career rival, in their first international match against one another.
-Both players would be on the scoresheet, with Ronaldo scoring an equaliser and being substituted before Messi scored an 89th-minute penalty to win the match for Argentina 2–1.
+During a friendly against Argentina on 9 February 2011, Ronaldo played against Lionel Messi, his perceived career rival, in their first international match against one another.
+Ronaldo and Messi each scored a goal as Argentina defeated Portugal 2–1.